jackiewoodall/twb/the_way_beyond.md

 <div class="paragraph">

-The basic work here is the Tao Teh Ching (see “Religious Classics”) followed by Chuang Tsu ‘s Inner Chapters.
+The basic work here is the Tao Teh Ching (see “Religious Classics”) followed by Chuang Tsu’s Inner Chapters.
 Wei’s translation and commentary on the Tao Teh Ching is in terms of meditation and mysticism.

 </div>